Akobke/usersync/README.md

 First and foremost, if you are not Prof. Masoud Sadjadi, this application is likely of no use to you.

 #### Group Renaming
-- Any groups that are created by UserSync can not be renamed if you would like to maintain the ability to remap them at a later date.
-This is due to how NextCloud handles groups and was not really up to us.
+- Any groups that are created by UserSync can not be renamed from the application itself if you would like to maintain the ability to remap them at a later date.
+This is due to how NextCloud handles groups and was not really up to us
 #### Auto Mapping Uploading
 - Auto Mapping uploading unfortunately won't be a feature.
 Due to how WebDav and Nextcloud handle same origin HTTP requests this simply was not feasable to do without a proxy server
 #### Default User Passwords
 - Users created with UserSync will have the default password of ```password``` and are able to keep the default password without changing it.
 This can be a security issue, and it is **STRONGLY** urged to make your users chage their passwords as soon as they log in
 #### File formatting
 - The application assumes that the formatting of each file (Default, Canvas, Panthersoft, or CAP Groups) remains the same over time.
-Any changes to the file type (.csv to .xlsx or .xlsx to .csv), or the file structure could impact the ability of the application to process those files.
+Any changes to the file type (.csv to .xlsx or .xlsx to .csv), or the file structure could impact the ability of the application to process those files